mexico-efta free trade agreement

 the new mexico-efta trade agreement is intended to come into force in july 2001.

-issn 1492-7187, trade policy monitor, november 2000, copyright © thunder lake management inc., all rights reserved.
+copyright © thunder lake management inc., all rights reserved.